-Bogdan has been an inpatient in Michael Sobell Hospice for a few weeks’ now, since developing serious complications from his lung cancer.
-He has lived and worked in the UK for many years and this illness has been a tragedy for him and his family.
+Bogdan was an inpatient at Michael Sobell Hospice for several weeks in the late summer/early Autumn after developing serious complications with his lung cancer.
+He had lived and worked in the UK for many years and his illness was a real tragedy for both him and his family.

-Since coming into the Hospice, his partner, Violeta, and son John, have been able to spend precious time with him every day.
+Since coming into the Hospice, his partner Violeta and son John were able to spend precious time with him every day.
 One of Bogdan’s wishes was to visit his home again in Romania.
-This looks really unlikely now because of his condition and the pandemic.
+This looked really unlikely because of both his condition and the pandemic.

-So…we have taken him on a trip to Romania via virtual reality, which has given him great comfort.
+So…we took him on a trip to Romania via virtual reality, which gave him great comfort.
 He was able to visit his home town, his favourite haunts and beloved countryside.
-Research has shown that when people are ill, being near ‘home’, even when it is another country is really important.
+Research has shown that when people are ill, being near ‘home’ – even when it is another country – is really important.

 Virtual reality technology is getting easier and cheaper to use and can open up a whole new world for people who are too ill to travel.
 Various apps can be used to help people who have anxiety or breathlessness to relax, but also to relive memories, journeys and holidays from the past and to enhance wellbeing in the present moment.